 5G availability: when is 5G coming to the UK?

 For some people in the UK, 5G is here.
-EE launched the first UK 5G network in May 2019, Vodafone 5G went live in June, Three in August, and O2 is launching in October.
+EE launched the first UK 5G network in May 2019, Vodafone 5G went live in June, Three in August, and O2 in October 2019.

 5G speeds: how fast is 5G?

-You've probably heard that 5G technology is faster than 4G, the current mobile internet standard.
-5G trials show that speeds can reach 10Gbps (gigabits per second), although in practice the experience of real users seems to show that 5G networks are typically providing speeds of between 100-200Mbps, and can often manage 400-600Mbps.
+You've probably heard that 5G technology is faster than 4G.
+Trials show that speeds can reach 10Gbps (gigabits per second), although in practice the experience of real users seems to show that 5G networks are typically providing speeds of between 100-200Mbps, and can often manage 400-600Mbps.
 Still very fast for mobile, but it will be some time before 5G can deliver those exciting gigabit speeds we've been promised.

 3G vs 5G